 Large Event Space

-The House of Fields in SERC, the Ballroom in the Seymour College Union, and the New York Room in Cooper Hall offer spaces for large events ranging from 100 - 5,500 people.
+The House of Fields in SERC, the Ballroom in the Seymour Union, and the New York Room in Cooper Hall offer spaces for large events ranging from 100 - 5,500 people.
 These spaces are suitable for large speaking events, concerts, receptions, graduations, and more.

 There are many dining options on campus including two all-you-care-to-eat dining halls, a food court, convenience store, late-night pizza and sub shop, and five cafes.
 Our top rated dining facilitiesare operated by Brockport Auxiliary Service Corporation.